Oikio/generator-fronty/README.md

 * No cascades! (just if one block changes while entering another or modificator changes block\element and it's blocks\elements)
 * No global modificators, just with blocks and elements, except parent modificators (see Option 2 in "Block to block modificators")
 * For reusable styling use particles (atoms).
-* Separate styles and scripts, use data-* attributes for logic and classes for styling.
+* Separate styles and scripts, use data-* attributes and IDs for logic and classes for styling.
 (But if DOM manipulation perfomance matters, you know what to do by yourself)

 #### Naming:
 ``` SCSS